Frequently Asked Questions

 Q: When do I need the minimum health care requirements completed?

-A: Health care requirements must be completed by September 1 in order to be considered for admission into the program.
+A: Health care requirements must be completed by time of application in order to be considered for admission into the program.
 Please review application deadlines.

 Q: Does volunteer health care experience count?